|

 a minimum.
 There are 5 basic constructs that are used to create a transaction.
 It is easier to learn

-the functionality of these 5 graphical constructs then it is to figure out how to out how to code them
+the functionality of these 5 graphical constructs than it is to figure out how to out how to code manual

 - Drawn Waveforms - describes stimulus and expected response